LovePelmeni/Payment-Service/README.md

 It Allows People to make transactions and purchase Subscriptions on specific period of time, Also make refunds and so on...

 ---

+# Service is moving from HTTP to Grpc Protocol

 ## *Dependencies*
 ```xml
 <requirements>